 To claim a general business credit, you will first have to get the forms you need to claim your current year business credits.

-In addition to the credit form, you may also need to file Form 3800.
-See the next discussion to decide whether you need to file Form 3800.
+In addition to the credit form, in most cases you may also need to file Form 3800.

 Who must file Form 3800?